AFR: An Efficient Buffering Algorithm for Cloud Robotic Systems: Related Work

-Buffer management policies have been researched for the last decade.
+Buffering algorithms have been researched for the last decade.
 Practice networks are modeled as Delay Tolerant Networks (DTN)~\cite{DBLP:journals/comsur/CaoS13} or Opportunistic Networks~\cite{DBLP:conf/icccn/SatiPG16}.
-A sequence of simple drop schemes such as Drop Oldest, Drop Youngest, Drop Front, and Drop Last~\cite{DBLP:conf/colcom/ChenYZW16} has been proposed for the scenario when the buffer is full.
+A sequence of simple drop schemes such as Drop Oldest, Drop Youngest, Drop Front, and Drop Last~\cite{DBLP:conf/colcom/ChenYZW16} has been proposed when the buffer is full.
 Enhanced policies introduce the concept of \textit{profit} and assume that each message has a different profit.
 The goal is to maximize the total profit of the remaining messages~\cite{DBLP:journals/sigact/Goldwasser10}.
-According to the application scenarios, different types of messages may have different profits~\cite{DBLP:conf/secon/KrifaBS08,DBLP:conf/csa2/KimW17,DBLP:journals/cn/Scalosub17,DBLP:journals/pomacs/YangWH17,DBLP:conf/apcc/KimuraM17}.
-For example, when transmitting video frames~\cite{DBLP:conf/icc/WuM13}, P message, B message, and I message will be will be assigned different profits.
-However, in our motivating scenarios, the profit of a message is not decided by itself but by the relative positions of the remaining messages in the sending message sequence.
-Therefore, we need a new evaluation function to estimate the profit of a message sequence.
+According to the application scenarios, different types of messages may have different profits~\cite{DBLP:conf/csa2/KimW17,DBLP:journals/pomacs/YangWH17,DBLP:conf/apcc/KimuraM17}.